StellaWang/ThePresident/README.md

 ThePresident
 ============

-UITableView with DetailView pushing, ScrollView, Textview, Like & Dislike Button, and Like & Dislike count.
+UITableView with DetailView pushing, Embedded Navigation Controller, ScrollView, Textview, Like & Dislike Button, and Like & Dislike count.